gideonlangat98/MORINGA_PAGE/README.md

 Licence
 Authors Info
 Description
-This project is about creating a website of land page of Moringa Schhol and it was meant to show off practical skills gained on the HTML and CSS taught on Moringa School.
+This project is about creating a website of land page of Moringa School and it was meant to show off practical skills gained on the HTML and CSS taught on Moringa School.

 [Go Back to the top](#Gideon Kipkoech Langat) ## Features As a user of the application,you will be able to : 1.
 Employment of practical skills on HTML and CSS in constructing a Moringa-landing-page.
 [Go Back to the top](#Gideon Kipkoech Langat)
 Requirements